shivsinghcse/namaste-react-js/Notes/Episode_1.md

-# Episode 01 --- Inception
+# Episode 01 - Inception

-## Tips
+## 🎯 Tips : To Get Most out of this course 💯

-- Make your own notes
+- Make your own notes 📝
-- Use your Laptop
+- Use your Laptop 💻
-- Maintain your github
+- Maintain your github 📈
-- complete all assignment
+- complete all assignment ✅

-## Tools
+## 🔨 Tools we use in this course

-- Google chrome
+- **Browser :** Google chrome
-- VS Code
+- **Code Editor :** VS Code

+## What is React⚛️?
+- React is an open-source JavaScript library that is used for creating user interface for Single Page Application (SPA).
+- It is mainly used for handeling view layer (UI-layer) of any web or mobile application.

 ## Emmet

-- It is a tool, which generate some code for us.
+- It is a plugin ( tool ) for editors, which generate some HTML and CSS code for us.

 <!--
 - DOM Create Element (API??)